solarized-dark/es-theme-art-book-4-3/README.md

-# Art Book 3:2, an EmulationStation theme for 3:2 resolutions
+# Art Book 4:3, an EmulationStation theme for 4:3 resolutions
 A simple theme for Emulation Station based on the look of a coffee table book.
 Built and tested on 351Elec for the RG351P handheld.
 Discussion for the base Art book theme is ongoing in this thread: https://retropie.org.uk/forum/topic/11728/new-theme-art-book

+Please note that this is entirely the work of @anthonycaccese.
+The only changes made here are upscaling png images and adjusting the display ratio.

 ## Preview